pa-sh-tet/pa-sh-tet/README.md

 ## Currently I:

-- 🌱 Improving my programming skills at School 21 from the Sber
+- 🌱 Improving my programming skills at School 21 by Sber
 - 📚 Studying at the Kazan National Research Technological University
 - 🎓 Сompleted courses from Yandex Practicum
 - ⚡ Working on exciting new projects